HafsaHameed457/NT-Info/README.md

 A blocking single-threaded web server handles requests one at a time in a single execution thread.
 This means that each request is processed sequentially: if one request takes time (e.g., for I/O operations like reading from disk or accessing a database), all other incoming requests must wait until that task completes.
 This behavior leads to "blocking" where other requests are held up, potentially resulting in poor performance, especially under high traffic.

+- How It Works:

+ 1. Single Thread: The server runs on a single thread, meaning it can only handle one request at a time.

+ 2. Blocking Behavior: Each request blocks the thread until its operation (like data fetching or file reading) completes.

+ 3. Sequential Handling: Requests are queued and handled in sequence; a long request causes delays for subsequent requests.

 ## Solution